 Best Italian Islands to visit with kids: where to go for the perfect family vacation

 When you look at all the archipelagos in Italy, you will wonder how such a small paradise is home to all this much awe.
-The most famous Italian islands are – with no doubt – Sardinia and Sicily, but there are smaller archipelagos and marvellous spots that I would like to introduce to you.
+The most famous Italian islands are – without a doubt – Sardinia and Sicily, but there are smaller archipelagos and marvelous spots that I would like to introduce to you.
 The best stream of islands in Italy include:

 The archipelago in Tuscany constitute of Islands such as;

 Some of these islands are relatively small, but if you are a fan of the green environment, you are undoubtedly going to love all these islands.
 The waters are naturally transparent, and right on the edges, you will notice the well-preserved flora and fauna on the shoreline.
 These are the best islands to experience the real beauty of nature.

 All the islands in Tuscany are great, but these are the best 3 with the best features in the region: